 - Almond – I use almond paste in this recipe.
 Not to be confused with marzipan – which is usually sweeter.
 Though I suppose if you have marzipan you can certainly use it instead.
 You can typically find almond paste in the baking aisle at the grocery.

 - Honey – Scones are not an overly sweet breakfast bread.
-However, they usually have more sweetener than say your average buttermilk biscuit.
-For this recipe, we are using honey.
-Making these scones refined-sugar free*.
-I like the combination of honey and orange – flavors that were meant to go together!
+For this recipe, we use honey.
+I like the combination of honey and orange – flavors that are meant to go together!

 Small Batch Breakfast Scones